Guide 2 Spyware - Detect & Remove Spyware

 • Key Loggers - programs that record a user's keystrokes or screen activities and forward the information to a third party.
 This information may include confidential or personal details such as passwords, credit card numbers, etc.

-In addition, the term "Spyware" is often used generically to refer to those forms of malware which are designed to generate revenue for their perpetrators (i.e. diallers, key loggers, adware and spyware).
+In addition, the term "Spyware" is often used generically to refer to those forms of malware which are designed to generate revenue for their perpetrators (i.e. diallers, key loggers, unauthorized adware, and spyware).

-A computer can become infected with spyware, adware, or malware in a variety of different ways, including:
+A computer can become infected with malware in a variety of different ways, including:

 1. Some websites include malicious code that exploits bugs in users' web browsers, such that software can be downloaded and installed in the background without the users' knowledge or consent.